 - Screen time that involves no interaction with others

-Screen time that should not be permitted includes:
+When Screen time should not be permitted?

 - Watching online videos or using the internet with no supervision